Saugus High School shooting: Perpetrator

 The perpetrator was identified as Nathaniel Tennosuke Berhow (November 14, 2003 – November 15, 2019), a junior at Saugus High School.
 Berhow carried out the shooting on his 16th birthday.
 He shot himself in the head with his last bullet and died the following day in a hospital.

-Berhow lived with his mother.
-His father died of a heart attack in December 2017.
+Berhow lived with his mother, Mami Matsuura.
+He also had a older sister named Samantha Berhow, who no longer lived with them at the time of the shooting.
+His father, Mark Berhow, died of a heart attack in December 2017.
+Mark had several run-ins with the police.
+In 2013 and 2015, he plead no contest to driving under the influence, being sentenced to 45 days in jail and 5 years of probation.
+In 2015, he was arrested on suspicion of attempted battery of a spouse, though formal criminal charges were not ultimately filed in that specific instance.
+He was placed on a psychiatric evaluation (a 5120 hold) for this incident.

 Several students described Berhow as a quiet student who "seemed like one of those regular kids".
 Berhow was a Boy Scout and a junior varsity cross country runner for Saugus High School.
 Described as a good student, Berhow was taking an AP European History class.

-But on his journal, Berhow described himself as partially sadistic and psychotic.
-He also said that he will go to Germany after he "leaves a mark" in America.